New CPF contribution rates for senior workers

 Senior man checking finances on laptop

-Each month, members contribute a percentage of their wages to their CPF account.
+Each month, employees contribute a percentage of their wages to their three CPF accounts.
 Their employers also contribute to the employees’ CPF accounts and these contribution rates are dependent on the employee’s citizenship status, wage band and age group.
 As these contributions play a big part in forming one’s retirement nest egg, it is important to keep up with any changes to the contribution rates and stay updated.

 Currently, the CPF contribution rates (monthly wages more than $750) are as follows: